Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Day 8: Tortuguero to La Fortuna

 Now the volcanic part of your 3-week Costa Rica itinerary begins!
-Try and get an early start so you can arrive in beautiful La Fortuna in time for lunch and a quick dip in La Fortuna waterfall or the pools under the El Salto rope swing.
+We recommend getting an early start so you can arrive in beautiful La Fortuna in time for lunch and a quick dip in La Fortuna waterfall or the pools under the El Salto rope swing.
 Alternatively, head straight for the warm hot springs of La Fortuna—the very thing that makes the town so famous!

 Costa Rica 3 week itinerary la fortuna el salto